 The greatest hero of the Montenegrin people, Petar Petrovic Njegoš, lived in the Cetinje area (1813-1851).
 Today, he is celebrated as statesman, bishop, and the conscience of the people.
 He not only negotiated to keep most of Montenegro from succumbing to Turkish attacks, he also wrote the national masterpieces of poetry and literature.

-The sculptor tasked with designing the mausoleum, Ivan Mestrovic, sought to design the structure to honor the man and his main themes of “justice, freedom, and the dignity of Man and nations.”
+The sculptor tasked with designing the mausoleum, Ivan Mestrovic, sought to design the structure to honour the man and his main themes of “justice, freedom, and the dignity of Man and nations.”
 Upon submitting his design, Mestrovic refused compensation “except for a piece of cheese and the shoulder of a ram.”
-That was the honor shown in 1970.
 Today, Njegoš is still revered by much of the local population.

 Lovcen National Park